RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Other Related Work

-Data sharing and sparsity in both the activations and weights are explored to reduce the data movement and long latency of DRAM accesses.
-ShiDianNao \cite{du_isca2015} explored the inherent weight sharing and eliminated all DRAM accesses for weights.
-EIE \cite{han_isca2016} used compression of the network model to reduce the memory footprint and accelerate real-time networks in which batching cannot be employed to improve data re-use.
+\cite{han_isca2016} used compression of the network model to reduce the memory footprint and accelerate real-time networks in which batching cannot be employed to improve data re-use.
 Eyeriss \cite{chen_isca2016} explored local data reuse of filter weights and activations in high-dimensional convolutions in order to minimize the energy of data movement.